guerric-k/Nso/README.md

 ### Code
    * Inspiration for favicon drawn from Code Institute's love running project
  * Understanding the concept of flexbox was learned through [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
- * The README template was helpfully provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME) and other inspiration dran from [Lunar-Escape (README.md)](https://github.com/Thomas-Tomo/Lunar-Escape/)
+ * The README template used as guide was provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME) and other inspiration dran from [Lunar-Escape (README.md)](https://github.com/Thomas-Tomo/Lunar-Escape/)

 ### Content

  * Content was gathered from oral history and collaboration with researcher: Noela Kinyuy Banla (Phd student at the University of Bamenda, Cameroon), Wikipedia,​ Cameroon Intelligence Report,​​ African Books Collective, Flora Travels & Tours (The origin of the Nso dynasty)​, tribal archives delavmfu blog.

 ### Media
-Images were Ethically sourced from tribal photographers and tribal legacy collectors, Nso blogs and my own personal collection.
+* Images were Ethically sourced from tribal photographers and tribal legacy collectors, Nso blogs and my own personal collection.

+---
+### Bug fix
+* flex box was used to solve the problem of image overlaping
+* divs were used as containers to easily mark paragraph limits as there were overlaps
 ---
 ## Acknowledgements
  * My sincere thanks to my mentor Mitko Bachvarov provided helpful feedback and a link to the Flexbox guide.
  * Code Institute's tutor support for their swift response to querries